Healthy Homes Assessment Mount Victoria

 Insulation Mount Victoria

-The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The more R-value is higher, the more effective the insulation.

 Mount Victoria Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for rain, surface and ground water to go and to prevent it from getting inside.
-When it is damp and moisture, it’s usually not apparent that it could become a major issue that can cause damages to your investment and harming your tenant’s health.
+The security of your rental home from the effects of moisture isn’t just a matter of the inside but you must make sure there is somewhere to allow surface, rain as well as groundwater to move, and to prevent it from getting into the building.
+When it is about damp and water, it’s often what you don’t see that could become a major issue, causing damages to your investment and harming the tenant’s well-being.

-Rental properties should have efficient drainage to remove the stormwater and surface waters and ground water, including the proper outfall or runoff.
-Making sure the water has a proper place to go, and that it doesn’t get sucked into structures is an important aspect of making sure your property is dry.
+Rental properties should have effective drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to prevent the ingress of moisture, if your property has an enclosed space between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between your flooring and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the property.
-It also helps in preventing any damage to your underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture present in the ground from accumulating into the building.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection